hotwax/oms-documentation/documents/store-operations/fulfillment/shipping-label-generation.md

 {% hint style="info" %}
 If you are using test APIs, then there may be a slight delay in shipping label generation, wait for a few minutes and try generating label again, if it's not generated on the first try.
 {% endhint %}

+# Generate Shipping Labels from Preferred Carrier

+Retailers can generate shipping labels from their preferred carrier using HotWax Commerce’s Fulfillment App, to have more control when working with multiple shipping providers.
+By toggling the feature in the facility details page App link, store associates can either automatically generate labels from the default carrier or manually select their preferred carrier after packing.

+This feature provides enhanced flexibility, especially for stores using multiple carriers, allowing for easier switching between partners and optimizing the shipping process.

+## Steps to Generate Shipping Labels from Preferred Carriers:
+1. **Access the Fulfillment App**: Open the HotWax Commerce Fulfillment App on your device.
+2. **Go to the "In Progress" Section**: Navigate to the "In Progress" section where you’ll find details of active orders.
+3. **Select the Order and Pack**: Choose the relevant order and click on the "Pack Order" option.
+4. **Choose the Preferred Carrier**: Select from options like FedEx, UPS, or EasyPost based on the order's requirements and convenience, ensuring flexibility and control over shipping.
+5. **Enter Tracking Code and URL**: Store associates can manually enter the tracking code in the provided field.
+Ensure that a tracking URL is configured for the selected carrier.
+If it’s not available, you may need to input the tracking URL manually to allow customers to track their shipments effectively.
+6. **Generate the Label**: Once the carrier is selected, generate the shipping label for the order.